jhpyle/docassemble/_docs/installation.md

 * Email: admin@admin.com
 * Password: password

-It should immediately prompt you to change your password.
+It should immediately prompt you to change your password to something secure.

 # Debugging

 Run `sudo supervisorctl status` to see the status of the processes `supervisor` is controlling.
-A healthy output looks like this:
+A healthy output would look like this:

 {% highlight text %}
 apache2                          RUNNING   pid 1894, uptime 0:08:49